ntack93/BBSBOT/README.md

 # BBS Chat Bot

-BBS Chat Bot is a Python application that allows users to connect to a Bulletin Board System (BBS) and interact with it.
+BBS Chat Bot is a Python application that functions as a BBS Teleconference Bot with a MajorMUD mode for sending its responses as Gossips.
 The application provides a graphical user interface (GUI) built with Tkinter, allowing users to configure connection settings, toggle modes, and manage favorite BBS addresses.

 ## Features